 Why is tardiness such a big issue, especially for small businesses, and for those with a mobile workforce?
 It hurts the efficiency of your team, as well as the profitability of your company.
-Some cases are even considered employee time theft, which costs companies millions of dollars every year.
+Unreported tardiness can lead to employees being paid for time they didn't actually work, which can cost companies millions of dollars every year.
 Whether it’s customer-facing employees holding up your clients, or back office team members who slow down the internal processes, problems with employee attendance can have a serious negative impact on your bottom line.

 In order to reduce employee absenteeism, you need to develop a comprehensive approach to tackling it.
 It all starts with a solid tardiness policy.
 For best results, it should combine a balance between rules and regulation, on one hand, and education and stimulus for being on time, on the other.

 What are the best ways to minimize employee tardiness then?